sajidbuet/sajidbuet.github.io/content/authors/ayon_sarker/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:

-interests:
+thesis:
-  - Thesis Title (BPGS Approved) _Design of Dual-band Plasmonic Absorber for Biomedical Sensing and Environmental Monitoring_
+  title: Design of Dual-band Plasmonic Absorber for Biomedical Sensing and Environmental Monitoring
+  status: CASR Approved

 # Organizational groups that you belong to (for People widget)
 user_groups: